armory/docs/content/en/docs/armory-agent/armory-agent-quick.md

 ### Networking requirements

 Communication from the Agent to Clouddriver occurs over gRPC port 9091.
+Communication between the Agent and Clouddriver must be http/2. http/1.1 is not compatible and causes communication issues between the Agent and Clouddrive.

 ### Kubernetes permissions required by the Agent